 Kara has been skiing at Loon Mountain since the age of two.
 She raced for Natick High School from 1999-2003.
 Kara earned her B.S. in Kinesiology at the University of Massachusetts-Amherst.
 She then went on to earn a Doctorate in Physical Therapy at Simmons College.
 Kara started working for the Loon Seasonal Programs in 2002.
 She has taught children of all ages and abilities, including many kids that are apart of the Loon Race Team.
-Kara is a very energetic and dedicated coach, with a passion and love for skiing.
+Kara is a very energetic and dedicated coach, with a true passion for both skiing and helping the next generation of LRT rippers started out on their best foot.
 She is thrilled to be bringing her knowledge and love for the sport to the Rut Riders.
 Kara was named LRT Coach of the Year by her peers in 2015.

 Hannah has been skiing at Loon Mountain since she was two.
 She started racing with LRT at the age of seven as a Rut Rider, and she currently races for Westford Academy’s alpine ski team.
 Hannah was recently named varsity captain by her peers as a junior.
 Hannah has qualified for MIAA state championships her freshman and sophomore years, and received the Dual-County League All-Star award and Mass Bay West Alpha Division Award for her outstanding performance her sophomore year.
 In the 2014-2015 season, she decided to start coaching as a CIT, and then became a coach in the 15-16 season.
 Having been a summer camp counselor and currently working as a swim instructor, Hannah loves working with kids, and is super excited to share her love of skiing with her athletes.